 - The Temporary Injunction – after the judge reviews the petition, the judge will decide whether or not to grant a temporary injunction on an emergency basis and when the “return” hearing will be scheduled;

-- Violations – If the petitioner believes the respondent has violated the terms of the final order then the petitioner will be sent to the Domestic Violence desk in the clerk’s office to file an affidavit of violation or other appropriate pleading which are reviewed by the judge or the State Attorney’s Office;
+- Violations – If the petitioner believes the respondent has violated the terms of the final order then the petitioner will be sent to the Domestic Violence desk in the clerk’s office to file an affidavit of violation which are reviewed by the judge or the State Attorney’s Office;

 - Modifications – Either party may file a motion for modification if they feel there is some portion of the restraining order that needs to be modified; or

 - Requests for Dismissal – Either party may file a motion to dismiss the injunction that is considered by a judge.